 Lets Start at the Beginning

-I developed a good base of knowledge and really got something going, it was a lot of fun and pushed my brain.
-Sometime around there a friend convinced me to get a Mac so I can make mobile apps with him and get some money, and I think that is where things really took off for me.
+I developed a good base of knowledge and really got something going, it was a lot of fun and it pushed my brain.
+Sometime around there a friend convinced me to get a Mac so I can make mobile apps with him, and get some money, and I think that is where things really took off for me.
 Not because of the mac, but because of everything else.